Home / International Travel Insurance / Visa / Schengen Visa From India

 The visa fee is waived for

-Yes, a minor can apply for a Schengen visa with their parents or legal guardians.
-If you are the legal guardian or parent of a minor applying for a Schengen visa, you will need to submit further documentation.
+Yes, minors can apply for a Schengen visa with their parents or legal guardians.
+Or a parent of a minor applying for a Schengen visa, you will need to submit further documentation.
 These documents include:

 All Indian passport holders are eligible to apply, along with submitting their relevant documents, travel insurance and sufficient funds for their travel and accommodation.